An-MO72/KeycloakApp/README.md

 ## Configure the Spring Boot Application:

 - Open the project in IntelliJ IDEA (or your preferred IDE).
-- Update the `application.properties` file with your Keycloak configuration, ensuring the `keycloak.resource` and `keycloak.realm` match the settings you created in Keycloak.
+- Update the `application.properties` file with your Keycloak configuration.

 ## Run the Application:

-- Use the following command to start the Spring Boot application:

-    ```bash
-    ./mvnw spring-boot:run
-    ```
+run the application from the IDE you use.

 - The application will run on [http://localhost:8081](http://localhost:8081).